contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 The cost of a wrong decision in the Simples Decision 2027 is asymmetric:

-• Staying wrong (should have migrated): the loss of B2B competitiveness can cost 30-50% of revenue over 2027 — customers migrate to suppliers in the regular regime
+• Staying wrong (should have migrated): the loss of B2B competitiveness costs revenue over the period — customers migrate to suppliers in the regular regime (the magnitude varies by customer base)

 • Migrating wrong (should have stayed): adds only operating cost (separate assessment, separate collection) without necessarily affecting revenue